cedadev/nlds/docs/source/server-config/server-config.rst

 ``check_permissions_fl`` and ``check_filesize_fl`` are commonly used boolean flags to control whether the indexer checks the permissions and filesize of files respectively during the indexing step.
+If the filesize is being checked, ``max_filesize`` determines the maximum filesize, in bytes, of an individual file which can be added to any given holding.
+This defaults to ``500GB``, but is typically determined by the size of the cache in front of the tape, which for the STFC CTA instance is ``500GB`` (hence the default value).

 Cataloguer